The Affluent Homeless: A Sleeping Pod, A Hired Desk And A Handful Of Clothes

 And he says the only clothes he owns are two versions of the same outfit.

-Johnson says he owns so little he's even been able to get rid of his backpack.
+Johnson says he owns so little that he's even been able to get rid of his backpack.
 "I gave that up two months ago," he says.

 He says that for him, this lifestyle isn't cumbersome or confusing.
 "That's what's great," he says.
 "When you don't own things, you don't have to keep track of them.
 You just show up."